mwangdakota/pages-uswds-jekyll/pages/about.md

               </li>
               <li>
                 <h3>Virtual coaching from program staff</h3>
-                Our program directors, who have deep technical expertise and entrepreneurial experience, have been in your shoes And we support startups in all locations.
+                Our program directors, who have deep technical expertise and entrepreneurial experience, have been in your shoes.
+And we support startups in all locations.
 You don’t need to relocate to gain access to our funding.
               </li>
               <li>
                 <h3>Freedom to operate</h3>